 The problem which I address to you in earnest is that many Christians are unaware of the anti-Christ's introduction at verse 21, the oversight being due to the widespread claim that the anti-Christ enters the prophecy well further, in verse 36.
-Those who have been led into that view, so that verses 21-35 are thought to portray an ancient king/situation, need to be open to their error.
-See Antiochus IV for a few reasons to the contrary.
+Those who have been led into that view, so that verses 21-35 are thought to portray an ancient king/situation, should be open to this alternative view, for it is a compelling view.
+See Antiochus IV for starters.

-If you believe along with Zondervan publishers, for example, that verses 21-35 refer to an ancient king/situation, you might consider me a clever author bent on making an ancient prophecy fit the shoe of current events.
+If you believe along with Zondervan publishers, for example, that verses 21-35 refer to an ancient king/situation, you might consider me bent on making an ancient prophecy fit the shoe of current events.
 Not so.
-Two hundred years after that ancient king, Jesus referred to the Abomination of verse 31 as an event to his future (see Matthew 24:15).
-Therefore, the soldiers of the "king of the north," who in verse 31 procure the Abomination, must be the soldiers of the end-time anti-Christ, no matter how well Antiochus IV (175 BC) may fit some of the prophecy.
+Two hundred years after Antiochus IV, Jesus referred to the Abomination of verse 31 as an event to his future (see Matthew 24:15).
+Already, we have cause to view verse 21 as an end-time prophecy.
+Therefore, the soldiers of the "king of the north," who in verse 31 procure the Abomination, must be the soldiers of the end-time anti-Christ, no matter how well Antiochus IV (175 BC) may fit some of the prophecy between 21 and 31.

 Watch what you read in footnotes and commentaries.
 Throw your paraphrase Bible out and get one that sticks closely to the early Greek and Hebrew texts.
 All Bible quotes in this book, unless noted otherwise, are word-for-word translations from Hebrew or Greek interlinears, albeit I personally arrange those words into proper English structure where necessary (one doesn't need to be a language expert to do this correctly).

 Some believers today insist that the book of Revelation was written prior to the fall of Jerusalem in 70 AD, allowing them to make the further claim that the Revelation plagues, including chapter eleven's 42-month trampling of Jerusalem, occurred in relation to 70 AD.
 They furthermore make the mistake of placing the Abomination (and the "great tribulation" of Matthew 24:21 and Luke 21:23) in relation to 70 AD.
 That position falls wrong because the Abomination of Matthew 24 occurs, according to verses 15-31, in relation to Jesus' return at Armageddon.
-Therefore, unless Jesus returned in the first century, we shouldn't locate the Abomination and Tribulation in the first century no matter how much the Roman invasion of Jerusalem might have had commonality with the end-time invasion.
+Therefore, unless Jesus returned in the first century, we shouldn't locate the Abomination and Tribulation (= invasion of Israel) in the first century in spite of the Roman invasion of Jerusalem in 70 AD.

 In 1980, before Iraq was significant in world news, I interpreted verse 21 as the political seizure of Iraq by the anti-Christ.
 I was still 14 years from settling on the idea that he would be Ezekiel's Gog.
-It's mid-2014 as I go over this and related chapters.
-I'm adding the message that things did not work out as I thought they would shortly after 2003.
-While Vladimir Putin has been a confident one in Georgia (2008), the Crimea (2014), and even Syria (2013), yet there is no reason to expect anything Russian to enter Iraqi politics anytime soon such that he will take Iraq's destiny in his hands.
-There seems to be plenty of time, if I am interpreting things correctly.
+In 2014, I went over this and related chapters.
+I'm adding the message that things did not work out as I thought they might shortly after 2003.
+While Vladimir Putin has been a confident one in Georgia (2008), the Crimea (2014), and even Syria (2013), there is no reason to expect anything Russian to enter Iraqi politics anytime soon such that he will take Iraq's destiny in his hands.
+There seems to be plenty of time.

-Verse 21 of Daniel 11 indicates that he will not initially seize that country militarily, but rather a political seizure will precede a military one.
+Verse 21 of Daniel 11 indicates that the anti-Christ will not initially seize that country militarily, but rather a political seizure will precede a military one.
 The same verse indicates that Gog will be rejected by the Iraqi people as he takes the ruling position over the country.
-Such an idea, especially by current circumstances wherein the UN stands as a global watch dog, seems to require a major crisis in Iraq, but such a thing has come and gone in the last decade.
-That's why I'm going over this and related chapters asking whether the past decade has anything to do with Daniel's fulfillment, or whether we should expect something else in Iraq even decades from now.
+Such an idea, especially by current circumstances wherein the UN stands as a global watch dog, seems to require a major crisis in Iraq, which is why the Bush war there wildly opened the possibility of the appearance of the anti-Christ.
+But I'm going over this and related chapters asking whether the past decade has anything to do with Daniel's fulfillment at all, or whether we should expect something else in Iraq as much as even decades from now.

 However, while it is a fact that Osama's military was broken just prior to the fall of the Iraqi army in 2003, we must apparently look to someone else as the ruler of the covenant.
 In that case, it's possible that the prophecy has not yet been fulfilled where he is broken by an unidentified army invading Iraq.
-I have no piece of knowledge at this time that can help to decide whether that's true, or whether we should view the past weakening of al-Qaeda insurgents as the fulfillment.
-Is the latter scenario even possible?
-Can the prophecy drag out that long, from the invasion of Afghanistan (2002) to beyond 2014?
-It's high time to take another look at this and related chapters, isn't it?
-It's time to allow the possibility of another invasion into Iraq.
+As of 2019, it's time to allow the possibility of another invasion into Iraq as the fulfillment of verse 22.
+Others may feel that it's acceptable to have the fulfillment of 22 at the Bush invasion but with the anti-Christ not arising in Iraq until two decades or more afterward.

 In the aftermath of the Bush invasion, I predicted, from my interpretation of verse 23, that the fallen Iraqi military and its partners, including Osama's Sunni factions, would join Gog in a pact i.e. Gog will join the said "covenant".
-The aftermath seemed perfect for such an event, and yet Russia remained on its best behavior throughout Bush's years...until it invaded Georgia in his final year.
-It looked like the sky would begin to fall at that time...but it held on.
+The aftermath of the war seemed perfect for such an event, and yet Russia remained on its best behavior throughout Bush's years...until it invaded Georgia in his final year.
+It looked like the sky could begin to fall at that time...but it held on.

-The Iraqi citizens (mainly Shi'ites) whom had already given themselves over (and those who are yet to commit themselves) to the New Iraq were predicted to reject Gog...especially as the Iraqi people tended to reject the Sunny Insurgents.
+Iraqi citizens (mainly Shi'ites) whom had already given themselves over to the New Iraq were predicted to reject Gog...especially as the Iraqi people tended to reject the Sunny insurgents.
 But Gog never came.
 There wasn't even any hint that he could be forming pacts with the fallen Sunni.

-Verse 23 (and subsequent verses) suggested that Gog and the Insurgents, though few in numbers, would succeed.
+Verse 23 (and subsequent verses) suggested to me that Gog and the insurgents, though few in numbers, would succeed.
 The verse reads like so: "He will come and be strong with a few people."
-I could see it happening with the determined and ambitious Insurgents, if only they had a Gog powerhouse as their helper.
-But no Gog stood up because the Americans were still in Iraq, ruling the country to a large degree.
+I could see it happening with the determined and ambitious insurgents, if only they had a Gog powerhouse as their helper.
+But no Gog stood up...because the Americans were still in Iraq, ruling the country to a large degree.

 I predicted further that, according to verse 25, Gog and his supporters, after seizing Iraq, will invade Egypt.
 They will be successful as per verse 28, the same verse that tells of his military stab against Israel in conjunction with his invasion of Egypt.
 The Egyptian leadership has traditionally been opposed to the Insurgents, and it remains that way today after a brief table-turning under president Morsi.

 In the earlier parts of the Daniel-11 prophecy, we see the Greek empire -- immediately after Alexander's death (v 6) -- leading into a succession of "kings of the north" until the prophecy extends to the end-time anti-Christ as the final king of the north.
-There ought to be a good reason for the Choosing (by God) of this picture wherein the end-timer has some relationship to ancient kings of the north.
-As of mid-2014, military Sunni units are spread from middle Iraq deeply into Syria, the whole of which was the ancient domain of the kings of the north.
+There ought to be a good reason for the Choosing (by God) of this specific picture; it seems that the end-timer has some relationship to ancient kings of the north.
+In mid-2014, military Sunni units were spread from middle Iraq deeply into Syria, the whole of which was the ancient domain of the kings of the north.

 Do you know of any prophecies pertaining to the seven-year "week"?
 You won't find much.
 The Bible indicates that the Church will fall asleep in the first half of the Week, and it seems clear to me that erroneous prophetic commentaries will be responsible for much of it.
-Yet for those with a will to watch and to hang on, I share in this chapter, and the next two, some very important matters in relation to the following points:
+For those with a will to watch and to hang on in the Faith, I share in this chapter, and the next two, some very important matters in relation to the following points:

 1) If the personality in Daniel's verse 31 is the end-time anti-Christ, so also is the personality in the verses previous to 31, going back to verse 21.